How to organise donations in lieu of flowers:

 As well as making a gift in lieu of flowers, some people choose to establish a Named Memorial Fund in memory of their family member, friend or colleague knowing the fund will help support specific cancer research or specialist staff at Lifehouse.

 The Simon Kerr Fellowship was named for a young barrister and new father who died aged 39 from melanoma.
 Established in 2012 three consecutive Fellowships have been funded to date with success in breakthroughs in melanoma treatment being attributed to this valuable resource.

 The Anne Marie Griffin In Memory Fund was established to honour the memory of Anne Marie Griffin, a dedicated chemotherapy nurse who recognised the benefits of ongoing education for cancer care nurses.
 The fund enables clinical care nurses to receive ongoing training and professional development.

 The Neal Wald Memorial Research Fellowship is a lasting legacy from the Wald Family that honours their father’s memory and supports the research of head and neck cancer specialist Associate Professor Jonathan Clark.
 As A/Professor Clark says, ”Research funding is what facilitates improvements in cancer care.
 It’s ultimately what helps save lives.”

-For information on establishing a Memorial Fund contact Alison Muir, Strategic Gifts Manager, tel: (02) 8514 0356 email: Alison.Muir@lh.org.au
+For information on establishing a Memorial Fund contact Alison Muir, Major Gifts Manager, tel: (02) 8514 0356 email: Alison.Muir@lh.org.au

-For information on In Memoriam donations at funerals contact Stacy Barnard, Strategic Gifts Officer, tel: (02) 8514 0621 email: Stacy.Barnard@lh.org.au
+For information on In Memoriam donations at funerals contact Stacy Barnard, Major Gifts Officer, tel: (02) 8514 0621 email: Stacy.Barnard@lh.org.au